header_faq.gif (20286 bytes)

 Special credit must go to Charles Goin, President of the Mid-Atlantic Opel Association, who identified the cars used for me, since I can barely tell a Honda from a Ford.
 Thanks to Dick, Sue and Charles for giving me such excellent information on the cars.

-For more details, Pete's Get Smart Page has an excellent section on Max's cars.
+For more details, The Unclassified Get Smart Site has an excellent section on Max's cars.

 How many doors did Max go through to get into CONTROL Headquarters?